JWahle/piCoreCDSP/README.md

 # piCoreCDSP

 The goal of this project is, to provide an easy way to install CamillaDSP on a piCorePlayer installation.
-This guide assumes a fresh piCorePlayer 8.2.0 64Bit install without any modifications.
+This guide assumes a fresh piCorePlayer 8.2.0 installation without any modifications.

 # How to install